inno-devops-labs/S25-core-course-labs/app_python/README.md

 ### CI Workflow

 A CI workflow is maintained in the `.github/workflows/python_app.yaml` file.
-This workflow lints and tests the application, and builds and pushes docker image.
-Workflow is triggered only if there is a push .
+This workflow lints and tests the application,checks code vulnerability using SNYK ,and builds and pushes docker image.
+Workflow is triggered only if the there is a change in the app_python directory or the workflow file itself.

-The CI workflow contains 2 jobs.
+The CI workflow contains 3 jobs.
 Each job has a specific set of tasks to perform:

 - Build: This job lints and tests the application
+- Security: This job checks code vulnerability using SNYK
 - Docker: This job builds and pushes the docker image to the Docker Hub.
-The job is carried out only if the build jobs are successful.
+The job is carried out only if the previous jobs are successful.